 Place the rack in the center of the oven and preheat the oven to 245 ° C (475 ° F).

 Remove the lid from the dish.

-In a chicken's ass, pour the dressing over the salad and cough.
+In a bowl, pour the vinaigrette over the salad and toss.

-Serve the meal in several plates to accentuate the visual effect of a gourmet feast.
+Serve the meal on several plates to accentuate the visual effect of a gourmet feast.

 Raised for 10 months in oak casks, this 'baby Barolo' is surprisingly powerful.
 For those who want to drink well in Piedmont without spending hundreds of dollars, this is probably the best option on the market.
 Still a little young, this wine explodes with red fruits and dried flowers to finish with present tannins, but quite fine.
 Nebbiolo + mushroom = guaranteed pleasure.
 (Red)

 Mathieu Barret, friendly nicknamed '' the little bear '' in the Rhône, creates high-flying biodynamic wines!
 This cuvée captures the essence of Cornas well, aromas of dark fruits such as blueberries, blackberries blend wonderfully with the typical pepper of Syrah.
 Luckily, there are a lot of them in the SAQ network at the moment, I would take the opportunity to buy 2-3 to put them in the cellar.
 To accompany the sauce and the stuffing of the pithiviers, I have a hard time imagining a better pairing!
 It is always a big crush at Menu Extra.
 (Red)